Welcome to beets! This guide will help you begin using it to make your music collection better.

 favorite text editor.
 The file will start out empty, but here’s good

 directory: ~/music library: ~/data/musiclibrary.blb

 Change that first path to a directory where you’d like to keep your music.
-Then, for library, choose a good place to keep a database file that keeps an index of your music.
+Then,

 Start with a new empty directory, but move new music in instead of copying it (saving disk space).
 Put this in your config file:

 import: move: yes